Eric-Wallace/numeracy/README.md

 ## Contact

-For issues with code or suggested improvements, feel free to open a pull request.
+For issues with code or suggested improvements, feel free to open an issue or a pull request.

 To contact the authors, reach out to Eric Wallace (ericwallace@berkeley.edu) and Yizhong Wang (yizhongw@cs.washington.edu ).